ClickHouse/ClickHouse/docs/en/development/developer-instruction.md

 ## Faster builds for development: Split build configuration {#split-build}

 ClickHouse is normally statically linked into a single static `clickhouse` binary with minimal dependencies.
 This is convenient for distribution, but it means that for every change the entire binary needs to be re-linked, which is slow and inconvenient for development.
-As an alternative, you can instead build dynamically linked shared libraries and separate binaries `clickhouse-server`, `clickhouse-client` etc., allowing for faster incremental builds.
+As an alternative, you can instead build dynamically linked shared libraries, allowing for faster incremental builds.
 To use it, add the following flags to your `cmake` invocation:
 ```
 -DUSE_STATIC_LIBRARIES=0 -DSPLIT_SHARED_LIBRARIES=1
 ```

-Note that the split build has several drawbacks:
-* There is no single `clickhouse` binary, and you have to run `clickhouse-server`, `clickhouse-client`, etc.
-* Risk of segfault if you run any of the programs while rebuilding the project.
-* You cannot run the integration tests since they only work a single complete binary.
-* You can't easily copy the binaries elsewhere.
-Instead of moving a single binary you'll need to copy all binaries and libraries.

 If you are not interested in functionality provided by third-party libraries, you can further speed up the build using `cmake` options
 ```